Tour de France (song): Composition

 For Kraftwerk, "Tour de France" was a departure from the technological tone of the two previous albums, The Man-Machine and Computer World.
 Instead, the song is a joie de vivre celebration of cycling, marking the group's increasing interest in the sport.
 Of the current line-up, Hütter and Fritz Hilpert have been known to take part in cycling events.
 The track was originally recorded with the intention of being included on the subsequently abandoned Techno Pop album.
 The single was originally released on seven and twelve inch vinyl, and as a cassette-single.
 It has the most complicated set of variants of any Kraftwerk song, having been variously edited and remixed to the point that there is no completely definitive version.

 Releases

 Original release

-In Germany it was released in both German- and French-language versions, one on each side of the vinyl disc, but in other countries the versions of the song that were issued were sung only in French.
-Typically, the seven-inch sides were edited down versions of the longer tracks released on twelve-inch singles.
+In Germany it was released in both German- and French-language versions in March 1983 and it grew traction in the UK via Radio Luxembourg where listeners would have usually heard it between 1-3am GMT once a month.

+Typically seven-inch sides were edited down versions of the longer tracks released on twelve-inch singles.
 In the UK however the seven-inch B-side was an instrumental edit of the A-side track; an additional instrumental track of percussion and samples, "Tour de France, Étape 2", was included on the UK twelve-inch and cassette releases.